Mark Fritz

 A Hutu militiaman stands at the ready in a section of Rwanda where the Tutsis have been wiped out.
 Photo by Pulitzer Prize winner Mark Fritz.
 1994

-Playing cards at home with Keeper on the Ivory Coast, where I (Mark Fritz, West Africa correspondent) was based, covering 23 countries.
-Keeper was rescued in Berlin, taken to West Africa for a couple years and eventually winding up on my farm in New Jersey.
-Photo owned by Mark Fritz, journalist.
+Playing cards with Keeper on the Ivory Coast, where I (Mark Fritz, West Africa correspondent) was based, covering 23 countries.
+Keeper was rescued in Berlin, taken to West Africa for a couple years and winding up on my farm in New Jersey.

-SOVIETS: Many Communist icons were removed, but this statue in East Berlin's Treptower Park still stands.
+This statue in East Berlin's Treptower Park still stands.
 The 12-meter statue honors Soviet soldier Nikolai Masalov, who risked his life under Nazi gunfire to rescue a 3-year-old girl.
 Photo by journalist Mark Fritz.
-(In the doorway, a brief outline of my ex-father-in-law, the great Ted Vaughn.).

-Investigating the underground bar scene in largely lawless East Berlin, 1990
+Investigative reporter Mark Fritz investigates the underground bar scene in lawless East Berlin, 1990

 THE MAMMOTH BOOK OF JOURNALISM: 101 Masterpieces (ISBN 0-7867-1169-8); THE MAMMOTH BOOK OF WAR CORRESPONDENTS (ISBN 0-7867-0866-2} and AMERICA'S BEST NEWSPAPER WRITING (ISBN 10: 0-31244367-6) are among the anthologies featuring Mark Fritz.